 I think Ox-eye Daisy leaves are sweetest and most delicate of all wild greens.
 Chickweed is also mild, but Ox-eye Daisy greens have a flavour signature all their own, nutty, fruity with just a hint of bitter.

 I wanted to create a dish that captured their unique flavour – without overwhelming it.
 I remembered a recipe I’d once seen – phyllo “cigars” with goat cheese, honey and thyme.
-Obviously goat cheese would be too pungent for the Ox-eye Daisy greens, so I would substitute with a creamy Mascarpone and incorporate the greens – inside the roll.
+Obviously, goat cheese would be too pungent for the Ox-eye Daisy greens, so I would substitute with a creamy Mascarpone and incorporate the greens – inside the roll.
 Thus this recipe was born.
-And in homage to “betwixt and between” it could be either a savoury dessert or a sweet appetizer!
+And in homage to “betwixt and between” it could be either a savoury dessert or a sweet appetiser!

 The leaves of the Ox-eye Daisy are pretty simple to identify.
 They grow in a rosette shape (round) from the base of the plant, and they are spoon-shaped with undulating rounded tooth edges.